 In China, you’ll hear this phrase wherever you go. “duì bù qǐ” can mean both “I’m sorry” and “excuse me.”
 When translated literally, duì = match, bù = no, qǐ = lift.
 What could this possibly mean?
 In ancient China, the educated public played a game called “couplet.”
 It was essentially a rap battle.
 One person would freestyle a line of poetry, and the other would return a line that matched it in theme and rhythm.
 If one couldn’t match it — couldn’t “lift” a match — they’d say “duì bù qǐ”.
 After thousands of years, this ancient apology for inferior poetic skills has become “I’m sorry”.
 If you have trouble remembering this phrase, listen to “duì bù qǐ, wǒ de zhōngwén bù hǎo” (“Sorry, my Chinese isn’t good”), a hit single by UK-based band, Transition!

 This is an important phrase!
-When you find yourself enjoying mystery meat from a Xi’an food stall and your friends ask what you’re eating, you reply “wǒ bù zhī dào” (I don’t know).
+When you find yourself enjoying Chinese snacks from a Xi’an food stall and your friends ask what you’re eating, you reply “wǒ bù zhī dào” (I don’t know).
 I = wǒ.
 No = bù.
 Know = zhī dào.
 Take out the “bù” to get “I know” (wǒ zhī dào).

 The Chinese farewell is more optimistic than its English counterpart.
 It literally means “again see.”
 It is a promise to meet again!
 Sometimes this phrase can convey drama.
 When one says “zài jiàn” to a deceased relative, they may hope to see them again in the afterlife.
 When a mother sends her son off to war and says “zài jiàn,” she is expecting him to return.
 When you wave your friends goodbye, you can say, “wǒ bù zhī dào when I’ll see you again, but zài jiàn!”

 Well done, young grasshopper!
-These are the first steps of your thousand mile journey.
+These are the first steps of your thousand-mile journey.
 But wait, there’s more!
-Have a listen to our Talk Chineasy podcast (episodes #004, #009, #029, #030, and #005) to hear ShaoLan and friends go deeper into the meaning of these basic phrases!
+Have a listen to our Talk Chineasy podcast to hear ShaoLan, the founder of Chineasy, goes deeper into the meaning of these essential phrases!